 Please note, this pinch of flour is vital to the success of the sabayon.
-While over the bain-marie it is going to facilitate the blending of the mixture: it is an essential knack to be able to make your sabayon right every time (or almost), and not finish up with an omelette...
+While over the bain-marie, this will facilitate the blending of the mixture: an essential knack to make your sabayon work every time (or almost), so you do not finish up with an omelette...

 This is the first "secret" of success.

 - 10 min.Put mixture in the bain-marie, and begin beating.

 The bain-marie is the second "secret" of success, you need the temperature of the mixture to rise gradually.

 You need to beat constantly until obtaining the shiny and smooth mixture desired.

 - You can use an electric whisk, in which case do not beat too fast, but nothing is better than a simple hand whisk, you will keep operations under control.

 - After few minutes, the mixture will begin to foam and thicken.

 - Stop when you like, it is necessary to arrive at a good compromise: quite shiny and very smooth...
 It's an absolute delight!

 Remarks:The two important points for making a good sabayon are: a pinch of flour (for easier blending) and a bain-marie (gradual rise in temperature).